yannsartori/comp-557/readme.txt

 minimum intersection was smaller than the maximum intersection (so it was a valid intersection), the minimum negative, and the maximum positive, to set the intersection to the maximum instead of the minimum.
 This made it possible to have an exit coordinate from inside a box (which is needed for the difference operation).
-The image "CompositeGeom.png" demonstrates this (where the image I decided to display is that on this page: https://www.wikiwand.com/en/Constructive_solid_geometry) (I disabled shadows in this render because otherwise, you can't really see what's going on)
+The image "CompositeGeom.png" demonstrates this.
+(I disabled shadows in this render because otherwise, you can't really see what's going on).
+It contains all three operations.

 My final image can be found under "Lemons.png".
 It is a still life of a bowl of lemons, which was inspired the previous tenants of my apartment for some reason leaving such a painting.
 To make the lemon model, I looked up